Slavs in Lower Pannonia: Archaeology

-General spread of Old-Croatian and Pannonian-Bijelo Brdo culture artifacts during the course of the Early Mediaeval period (per Sokol 1999).
+General spread of Old Croatian and Pannonian-Bijelo Brdo culture artifacts during the course of the Early Mediaeval period (per Sokol 1999).

-The population's inhumation practices and rituals differed and mixed upon various cultural and ethnic influences.
-Even after the Frankish defeat of Avars and the process of Christianization some pagan practices and rituals did not change, like a cemetery in rows, feasting at the funeral or steppe burial rite with horse and equipment.
-Many new settlements were founded around ancient towns and one of them, Sisak, was even the seat of a Christian diocese.
-The native and mainly sedentary Slavic population assimilated Avars and was part of Avaro-Slavic Middle-Danube culture.
-Sedov considered that those Slavs were a mixture of Sclaveni of Prague-Korchak culture and mostly Antes of Penkovka and Ipotesti–Candesti culture with some Martinovka culture artifacts.
-According to M. Guštin and L. Bekić, radiocarbon dating confirmed dating to late 6th and early 7th century, but although the Pannonian and near Alpine Slavs material culture had features of both Korchak and Penkovka-type, predominates Korchak-type with parallels in northern Slovenia, Austria and Hungary (among others from western Slovakia and Czechia's region of Moravia up to Ukraine, Poland, eastern Germany and Romania), indicating mostly migration to northern Croatia through the Moravian Gate between eastern Austria and western Hungary, but not excluding another migration wave from Lower and Middle Danube, upstream of the river Sava and Drava.
+Many cemeteries were found in Lower Pannonia, showing that the region had a large population in the 11th century.
+The inhumation practices and rituals of the population of Pannonia varied with culture and ethnicity.
+Even after the Frankish defeat of Avars and the process of Christianization some pagan practices and rituals were retained, such as cemeteries being arranged in rows, feasting at the funeral or steppe burial rites with horses and equipment.
+Many new settlements were founded around ancient towns.
+One of them, Sisak, was even the seat of a Christian diocese.
+The native and mainly sedentary Slavic population assimilated the Avars, forming the Avaro-Slavic Middle-Danube culture.
+Sedov considered that those Slavs were a mixture of Sclaveni of Prague-Korchak culture and mostly Antes of Penkovka and Ipotesti–Candesti culture, with some Martinovka culture artifacts.
+According to M. Guštin and L. Bekić, radiocarbon dating confirmed the origin of the artifacts to the late 6th and early 7th century.
+Although the Pannonian and near Alpine Slavs material culture had features of both Korchak and Penkovka-type, Korchak-type predominates, with parallels in northern Slovenia, Austria and Hungary, indicating migration to northern Croatia through the Moravian Gate between eastern Austria and western Hungary, but not excluding another migration wave from Lower and Middle Danube, upstream of the river Sava and Drava.
 Later they also assimilated Hungarians, but eventually through the administrative system were linguistically assimilated by the Hungarians themselves.
 In the 10th century, a so-called Bijelo Brdo culture was formed due to interaction with the Hungarians, located in the area of Middle Danube.
-In the modern-day Northern Croatia, in the late 10th and early 11th century can be observed contacts between Bijelo Brdo culture, old Croatian-Dalmatian culture, Carinthian-Köttlach culture and old-Hungarian culture.
-In Lower Pannonia were found many cemeteries which shows that the region "had a numerous population during the eleventh century".
+In the late 10th and early 11th centuries contacts between Bijelo Brdo, old Croatian-Dalmatian, Carinthian-Köttlach and old Hungarian cultures are observed in modern-day Northern Croatia.

-According to the craniometrical measurements and archaeological findings early Croats did not initially settle in Lower Pannonia and their relationship with Pannonian Slavs was more political rather than ethnic.
+According to the craniometrical measurements and archaeological findings, early Croats did not initially settle in Lower Pannonia and their relationship with Pannonian Slavs was more political rather than ethnic.
 Others argue that the "Bijelo Brdo and Vukovar cemeteries can hardly be regarded evidence of a pre-Croatian Slavic population in northern Croatia" and they rather "represent a population fleeing the Magyars" during the 10th century".